dev-academy-programme/concepts/oo/classical-inheritance-es5.md

 ```

 The code above implements a parent constructor function `Post` and its two child constructor functions `Discussion` and `Comment`.
 We might imagine that this code drives an online discussion forum. `Post` has three properties `author`, `content` and `createdAt` and one method `getCreatedAt()`.
 When we define `Comment` and `Discussion` we call the parent constructor method passiing in a reference the current context `this` and the child's `arguments`.
-This lets `Discussion` and `Comment` inherit `Post`'s properties and the `getCreatedAt()` method and is equivalent to calling `super` in ES6.
+This lets `Discussion` and `Comment` inherit `Post`'s properties and the `getCreatedAt()` method (this is equivalent to calling `super` in ES6).
 Child constructor functions can also implement their own properties and methods.

 We then instantiate `Comment` and `Discussion` instances using the `new` keyword as we would do with ES6 classes.

-## Inheritance with factory functions
+## The inheritance pattern with factory functions

+Its possible to implement pseudo-classical inheritance with factory functions, though this is not standard.
+Child "pseudo-classes" instantiate a plain object instance of their parent inside the scope, then mutate these objects adding new properties.
+The code below shows how we might implement our forum software inheritance pattern with factory functions.

 ```js
 function Post (options) {